Moon Phases

 Herbs – Dittany of Crete, elder, mint, rose, mugwort, thyme, yarrow

-Colors – Green, brown, pink
+Colours – Green, brown, pink

 Flowers – Lily of the valley, foxglove, rose, broom

-Scents – Rose, sandalwood
+Scents – rose, sandalwood

 Stones – Emerald, malachite, amber, carnelian